Despite 'awkward' feeling, Mike Singletary hopes Bears improve

 Despite ‘awkward’ feeling, Mike Singletary hopes Bears improve

-HOUSTON — Despite calling his relationship with his former team “awkward,” Mike Singletary said it was maddening to watch the team struggle to improve in recent years.
+HOUSTON — Despite calling his relationship with his former team awkward, Hall of Famer Mike Singletary said it was maddening to watch the Bears struggle to improve in recent years.

-“Any time your team is not winning, it’s frustrating,” the former linebacker great said Thursday.
-“Obviously that’s understood.
-Hopefully they find the right pieces and start putting it in place.”
+“Anytime your team is not winning, it’s frustrating,” the former linebacker said Thursday.
+“Obviously, that’s understood.
+Hopefully, they find the right pieces and start putting it in place.”

-He called the Bears a great franchise that has been “trying to go what they need to do,” but aren’t there yet.
+He called the Bears a great franchise that has been “trying to do what they need to do,” but aren’t there yet.

 “I think they’re trying to put the pieces in place,” he said.